raydak-labs/kubernetes-workshop-tasks/code-together/kubernetes/README.md

 kubectl get deployment -w
 # check the pods
 kubectl get pods
+# check the owner reference of the pod in the metadata
+kubectl get pods -o yaml
+# check the owner reference of the replicaset in the metadata
+kubectl get replicasets -o yaml
 # nice. lets kill them
 kubectl delete deployment nginx-deployment